 If the image is not already scanned, you may request one for a fee.
-Due to recent staffing shortages, requests for scans will be processed on a case-by-case basis with every effort made to complete work as promptly as possible.
-Expect delays of up to 2 weeks.
+Every effort made to complete work as promptly as possible.
+Depending on the number of requests ahead of yours, we try to turn work out within 4-7 business days.
 Please also be sure to check our image directories for available downloads: http://mil.library.ucsb.edu/

 AP Flights Catalog may be accessed via any one of the following links.
 Choose the one that best suits your research needs.

 Select a county by name or on a map.
 Flights that cross county lines will appear in multiple lists.

 Organized by state.
 Flights that cross state borders will appear in multiple lists.

 All US Flights